SravanthiKadari/AI_Project/README.md

 - Checks if the board is full and there is no winner, resulting in a tie.

 ### 8. `handle_click(x, y)`
-- Handles the player’s click to make a move (Player 1's turn).
+- generat the rendom moves for player1 (Player 1's turn).

 ### 9. `ai_move()`
 - The AI chooses its move using Q-learning.
 It either explores (chooses a random move) or exploits (chooses the best-known move based on Q-values).